dotrungkien/clarity-composable-token/README.md

 - Composable token is a nft token, base on ERC721 token
 - Each token has it only parent, and can has many childs.
-- When attach token A, to token B:
+- When attach token A to token B:
   - token A != token B
   - token B parent must not equal to token A to avoid recursion attachment
   - token A and B both belongs to a same owner.